 - Sprinkle the moulds with some powdered sugar.

 - Mould the marzipan into tiny balls and place into moulds till they form the required shapes.
-Or if you don’t have moulds, form into fruits shapes with hands.
+Then turn the mould over and hit it on the back to get the pieces out.
+We make approximately 150 to 160 pieces.
+If you don't have moulds, form into fruits shapes with hands, but this will take more time.

 - Place the ready pieces on the flatboard and leave out to dry overnight.